Global synchronization beyond dense graphs: the case of threshold graphs: Preliminaries on the Kuramoto Model

 \end{definition}

-An equilibrium point is considered stable if small perturbations around it remain small over time \cite{khalil2002nonlinear}.
-The linearization of a nonlinear system provides a necessary condition for local stability: an equilibrium point is stable if the \textit{Jacobian} matrix is negative semi-definite.
+An equilibrium point is said to be stable if sufficiently small perturbations around it remain small for all future time~\cite{khalil2002nonlinear}.
+To assess the stability of a given equilibrium point, one typically studies the linearization of the system at that point, which is characterized by the Jacobian matrix.